-Banks in the affected communities faced two challenges: operating through the weather event and navigating complex regulatory procedures to balance the best interests of the customers and the institutions.
+Billion dollar weather disasters are becoming more and more commonplace, with 2020 recently becoming the sixth consecutive year to have 10 or more such disasters.
+Banks in communities affected by severe weather face two challenges: 1). how to operate through the weather event; and 2). how to navigate complex regulatory procedures to balance the best interests of the customers and the institutions.

-A bank's response in these situations can have far-reaching implications on bottom-line variables such as customer retention, loan terms and community engagement.
-As with anything, preparation and planning pay dividends.
+A bank's response in these situations can have far-reaching implications on bottom-line variables such as customer retention, loan terms, and community engagement.
+As with most things in life, preparation and planning pay dividends.

 Banking regulations and the public trust require institutions to remain operational during a crisis.
 Doing so often requires quick decision-making and flexibility from one day to the next.

 The importance of having detailed response plans in place, revisiting them regularly and holding periodic run-throughs can't be understated.
 Take these proactive steps to address both safety and regulatory concerns and put your bank a step ahead of the competition when severe weather strikes.

 The first priority is always the well-being of employees and customers.
 According to the Federal Highway Administration, more than 3,400 deaths and 357,000 injuries occur on highways during heavy rainfall .
 The association also found that 24 percent of weather-related crashes happen on snowy, icy or slushy pavement, while 15 percent occur during a snowfall or sleet.

 If severe weather suddenly occurs, it's important to have emergency supplies and on-site shelter procedures in place and ready to go.
 When you do get advance warning--such as for a snowstorm or hurricane--take the opportunity to stock up on emergency supplies.

 Keep water, food, and blankets nearby in case of a power outage to support staff and customers who are unexpectedly stranded at your bank. .